allmaps/allmaps/packages/transform/README.md

 This informs you in how fine the warping is, in resource space.
-It can be useful e.g. to create a triangulation in resource space that is fine enough for this warping.
+It can be useful e.g. to create a triangulation in resource space that is fine enough for this warping or set the minSourceDistance options.

 It is obtained by transforming toGeo two linestring, namely the horizontal and vertical midlines of the given bbox.
 The toGeo transformation will refine these lines: it will break them in small enough pieces to obtain a near continuous result.

-Returned in the length of the shortest piece, measured in resource coordinates.
+Resolution returned in the length of the shortest piece, measured in resource coordinates, or undefined if no refinements were needed.

 ###### Parameters

-* `resourceBbox` (`[number, number, number, number]`)
+* `resourceBbox?` (`Bbox | undefined`)
-  * BBox in resource space where the resolution is requested
+  * BBox in resource space where the resolution is requested, or undefined to get this from the GCPs
 * `partialGcpTransformOptions?` (`Partial<GcpTransformOptions> | undefined`)
   * GCP Transform options to consider during the transformation